United Way's Allocation Process

 Every spring, local non-profit agencies submit their applications to United Way to request funding for their programs.
 The application includes everything from detailed budgets, to how many clients they serve, to assessments of the program's impact in our community, to details about the demographics of the people they serve.

-Each year more than 80 United Way volunteers will break into Community Impact Teams that will undergo an intense training, and then review the applications, interview the non-profit agencies in person (when possible, on location), and finally, discuss the best allocation of United Way funds.
-These volunteers dedicate a total of over 1000 hours throughout this process, and make a recommendation to the United Way Board of Directors on how United Way funds should be distributed in the following year.
+Each year more than 90 United Way volunteers break into Community Impact Teams that undergo an intense training, and then review the applications, interview the non-profit agencies in person (when possible, on location), and finally, discuss the best allocation of United Way funds.
+These volunteers dedicate a total of over 1,000 hours throughout this process, and make a recommendation to the United Way Board of Directors on how United Way funds should be distributed in the following year.

 When United Way kicks off its annual campaign each fall, we can communicate to you exactly what programs will receive United Way funding, and why it's so important that programs like these are available in the greater Mankato area.
 Our campaign goal is to raise funds to meet the needs of our partner programs.